Backing Local Firms Fund

 Policy planning

-While creating entirely new policy can be challenging, early engagement with planning policy officers and working from the base of existing policy, interpreting and aligning it with a specific goal, proved crucial.
+While influencing policy can be challenging, early engagement with planning policy officers and working from the base of existing policy, interpreting and aligning it with a specific goal, proved crucial.

 Initially, the planning phase of this project took longer than expected due to workload pressures within local planning authorities, the need for additional surveys and data, and the typical delays associated with complex rural applications.
 However, the project found that by working with public bodies with a proactive, “can-do” attitude, the process can run smoothly.